apache/metron/metron-deployment/README.md

 #### How?

 1) In the "EC2 Dashboard" click on "Launch Instance" in the "Canada (Central)" region
-2) Search for "GCR-Xetron Demo" in the "AWS Marketplace" and click on "Select"
+2) Search for "GCR-Xetron Demo" or "ami-93cb4ff7" in the "AWS Marketplace" and click on "Select"
 3) Manually choose the following mandatory non-default options t2.t2xlarge
 4) Launch the instance